 Day 12 GRAND CANYON NATIONAL PARK–WILLIAMS–SELIGMAN–LAS VEGAS

 Return to Route 66 and pass through historic Williams, which is listed in the National Register for Historic Places.
 Make sure to appreciate the neon signs of the intact circa 1940s “Motel Row.”
 Later today, visit Seligman, home to the rebirth of Route 66.
 Detour once again from Route 66 to visit the bright lights and excitement of Las Vegas.

 Today, depart the man-made phenomenon of Las Vegas and cross the Mojave Desert and the San Bernardino Mountains en route to Los Angeles.
-Time to stop in Barstow to visit the BARSTOW ROUTE 66 MUSEUM, which displays a collection of historic photographs and artifacts related to Route 66 and the Mojave Desert communities.
-Continue on to Santa Monica, the ending point of Route 66.
+Visit the BARSTOW ROUTE 66 MUSEUM, which displays a collection of historic photographs and artifacts related to Route 66 and the Mojave Desert communities.
 Overnight in Los Angeles, the “Capital of Glamour.”

-Savor the exciting “City of Angels” on our morning tour of glamorous Beverly Hills, Sunset Strip, Hollywood, and more legendary sights.
-The rest of the day is yours to perhaps enjoy Disneyland® or Universal Studios®, shop for souvenirs, or relax by the pool.
+Savor the exciting “City of Angels” on our morning tour of glamorous Beverly Hills, Sunset Strip, Hollywood, and Santa Monica, the ending point of Route 66.
+Return to Los Angeles where the rest of the day is yours to perhaps shop for souvenirs or relax by the pool.

 Day 16 LOS ANGELES

 The trip ends today with guests departing on individual schedules.
 Transfers to Los Angeles International Airport are included.
 You can extend your vacation with extra nights and explore Los Angeles further.
 Your Tour Director will have suggestions.